dmikushin/google-authenticator/README.md

 # Google Authenticator container

-A Docker container with [authenticator CLI](https://pypi.org/project/authenticator/) to stop being dependent on a cell phone.
+A Docker container with [Google Authenticator](https://pypi.org/project/authenticator/) to stop being dependent on a cell phone.
+Import your existing tokens with CLI and access the codes with CLI or a minimalistic web interface.

 ## Is it secure or not?